jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 #### Port Scan without Ping Probes | `-Pn`

-To skip the host discovery, use the `-Pn` option so that Nmap goes straight into the port scan doesn't send any ping probes.
+To skip the host discovery, use the `-Pn` option so that Nmap goes straight into the port scan and doesn't send any ping probes.

 ```
 nmap -Pn <target_ip>